Mexican Street Corn

 Step 1

-First, start by adding the minced garlic to the fresh lime juice.
+First, add the minced garlic to the fresh lime juice.
 Let this sit while you prepare the rest of the ingredients.
-This will allow the flavor of the garlic to soften and mellow a bit so it isn’t overpowering.
+This will allow the garlic’s flavor to soften and mellow a bit, so it isn’t overpowering.

 minced garlic soaking in lime juice.